manueich/VBA-OMM/README.md

 # VBA-OMM
-Identification of the Oral Minimal Model using Variational Bayesian Analysis
+Identification of the Oral Minimal Model of glucose dynamcis using Variational Bayesian Analysis